 Quinoa Salad with Beets and KaleYum

-I like beets better if they’re diced into small manageable pieces… and when they’re mixed with green apple.
-The sweet, tart crunch of apple balances the earthy flavor of tender beets nicely.
+I personally like beets best if they’re cut into small manageable pieces.
+I also love it when they’re mixed with green apple.
+The sweet, tart crunch of apple balances nicely with the earthy flavor of tender beets.

 I hope you give this completely addicting Quinoa Salad with Beets and Kale recipe a try.
 I’m completely in love with it!!